-DC overcurrent protection is not included in the inverter - for safety reasons, and to comply with electrical code regulations - it must be provided as part of the installation.
-The DC overcurrent protection device must be installed in the positive DC cable line, it can be a fuse or a circuit breaker, and it must be DC rated.
+DC overcurrent protection is not included in the inverter and for safety and to comply with electrical code regulations, it must be provided as part of the installation.
+The DC overcurrent protection device must be installed in the positive DC cable line, can be a fuse or a circuit breaker and must be DC rated.
 It must be correctly sized according to the size of DC cables being used, which means it is required to open before the cable reaches its maximum current carrying capability, thereby preventing a fire.
-In a residential or commercial electrical installation, standard safety practices require both overcurrent protection and a disconnect switch.
+In a residential or commercial electrical installation, the NEC requires both overcurrent protection and a disconnect switch.
 If a circuit breaker is used as the overcurrent protection device, it can also be used as the required DC disconnect.

 If a fuse is used as an overcurrent device, a Class-T type or equivalent is recommended.
-This fuse type is rated for DC operation, can handle the high short-circuit currents, and has a time delay that allows for momentary current surges from the inverter without opening the fuse.
-However, because the fuse can be energized from both directions, if it is accessible to unqualified persons standard safety practices require that it be installed in a manner that the power must be disconnected on both ends of the fuse before servicing.
+This fuse type is rated for DC operation, can handle the high short-circuit currents and has a time delay that allows for momentary current surges from the inverter without opening the fuse.
+However, because the fuse can be energized from both directions, if it is accessible to unqualified persons, the NEC requires that it be installed in a manner that the power must be disconnected on both ends of the fuse before servicing.

-Use Table 2-1 to select the DC overcurrent device needed based on the recommended minimum wire size, according to your inverter model.
-These recommendations may not meet all local code or industry standard requirements.
+Use Table 2-1 to select the DC overcurrent device needed based on the recommended minimum wire size according to your inverter model.
+These recommendations may not meet all local code or NEC requirements.

-Using Conduit In Free Air DC Inverter Model Maximum Continuous Current 1 Minimum DC Wire Size (rating) 2 Recomm.
-DC Breaker Size 3 Minimum DC Wire Size (rating) 2 Maximum DC Fuse Size 3 Grounding Electrode Wire Size4 MS2712E 360 amps #4/0 AWG (107.16 mm 2) 260 amps 250 amps5 #4/0 AWG (107.16 mm 2) 405 amps 400 amps with time delay #6 AWG (13.3 mm2) MS4124E 273 amps #4/0 AWG (107.16 mm 2) 260 amps 250 amps5 #2/0 AWG (67.4 mm2) 300 amps 300 amps with time delay #6 AWG (13.3 mm2)
+Maximum Using Conduit In Free Air DC Inverter Model Inverter Continuous NEC M Minimum DC Wire Size (rating) Recommended DC Breaker Size4 Minimum DC Wire Size (rating) Maximum DC Fuse Size4 Grounding Electrode Wire Size5 MS2012 222 amps 278 amps #4/0 AWG (260 amps) 250 amps #2/0 AWG (300 amps) 300 amps with time delay #6 AWG MS2812 311 amps 388 amps #4/0 AWG (260 amps) 250 amps #4/0 AWG (405 amps) 400 amps with time delay #6 AWG MS4024 222 amps 278 amps #4/0 AWG (260 amps) 250 amps5 #2/0 AWG (300 amps) 300 amps with time delay #6 AWG